Merge Points

 About Merge-Points

-The Merge-Points command combines two Points* into one Point.
+Merge-Points is a command that combines two Points* at the ends of different sketch-elements into one Point.

 * start-Points, end-Points, center-Points, and/or Points.